strateos/transcriptic/README.md

   run(sample_protocol, protocol_name="SampleProtocol")
 ```

-**preview a protocol's output on the command line:**
+**Preview a Protocol's Output on the Command Line:**
 ```
 $ transcriptic preview SampleProtocol
 ```

-#### Run a protocol and view its output on the command line by passing it an external .json file with parameters and refs (instead of using your `manifest.json`'s "preview" section):
+**Run a protocol and view its output on the command line by passing it an external .json file with parameters and refs (instead of using your `manifest.json`'s "preview" section)**:
 ```
 $ transcriptic run SampleProtocol protocol_params.json
 ```